 Furthermore, WWDB also hosted monthly training seminars locally in just about every state.
 These seminars normally cost $20-$40 per weekend.

-In addition, they also hosted quarterly seminars such as Free Enterprise Day, Spring Break, Family Reunion and Dream Night.
-These were the larger, regional seminars.
+In addition, they also hosted quarterly events such as Free Enterprise Day, Spring Break, Family Reunion and Dream Night.
+These were the larger, regional seminars with thousands of attendees.

 In some cases, ten thousand or more Amway Independent Business Owners would attend these big events.
 I always enjoyed the large seminars.
 They were motivational and educational.

-Finally, the World Wide Dream Builders system also provided a toll free voice broadcast, email and fax line.
+Finally, the World Wide Dream Builders system also provided a toll free voice broadcast, email, and fax line.
 The service allowed IBOs to send messages to their entire downline with the push of a button.
 It cost approximately $30 per month, depending on which service you used.
-I really enjoyed the service and understand the value of it.
+I really enjoyed the service and understood the value of it.
 If I remember right, it was called Communikate.

 Here’s the review of the system we just covered, and what it would cost you each month:

 - Standing order tape (6 tapes) $42